Shippable/docs/sources/provision/google-cloud-with-ansible.md

   - `MYGCLCLICONFIG_INTEGRATION_SERVICEACCOUNTEMAIL` - Service Account Email given in the Google Cloud account integration.
   - `MYGCLCLICONFIG_INTEGRATION_CREDENTIALFILE_PATH` - Path of the credential file with the content given in the Google Cloud account integration.

-Note that, the environment variable name is generated based on the format `x_INTEGRATION_APITOKEN`, where x is the cliConfig resource name in upper case with any characters other than letters, numbers, or underscores removed.
+Note that, the environment variable name is generated based on the format `x_INTEGRATION_APITOKEN`, where x is the cliConfig resource name in upper case with any characters other than letters, numbers, or underscores and leading numbers removed.

 ### Create timed Ansible pipeline job
 To schedule a pipeline job to automatically execute an Ansible playbook on a